Joseph Horne Company: Founders

 Christian Bernard Shea (1835–1900) was the brother-in-law of Joseph Horne, and his founding partner in The Joseph Horne Company.
 Shea was involved with both halves of the family business — retail (Joseph Horne Co.
 Department Store) and wholesale (Pittsburgh Dry Goods Company).

-Shea was also member of South Fork Fishing and Hunting Club, whose defective dam, altered to benefit the Club, caused thousands of deaths during 1889's Johnstown Flood.
+Durbin Horne and Christian Shea were both members of the South Fork Fishing and Hunting Club, whose defective dam, altered to benefit the club, caused thousands of deaths during the 1889 Johnstown Flood.